RibhuNoodleBoodle/FlutterQRCamera/README.md

-# mobile_scanner_example
+# QR Camera

-Demonstrates how to use the mobile_scanner plugin.
+Has the ability to scan QR Camera from camera and from gallery

 ## Getting Started